Expressive curves: Alternative notions of expressivity

 \begin{corollary} Let $\mathcal{C }\subset\RR^2$ be the set of real points of a real affine algebraic~curve.
 Assume that $\mathcal{C }$ is connected, and contains at least two (hence infinitely many) points.
 Then the following are equivalent: \begin{itemize}[leftmargin=.2in] \item the minimal polynomial of $\mathcal{C }$ (or the Zariski closure $C=\overline{\mathcal{C }}$, cf.\ Definition~\ref{def:expressive-curve}) is expressive and $L^\infty$-regular; \item each component of $C=\overline{\mathcal{C}}$ is trigonometric or polynomial, and all singular points of $C$ in the complex affine plane~$\AA^2$ are real hyperbolic nodes. \end{itemize} \end{corollary}

 We conclude this section by discussing the challenges involved in extending the notion of expressivity to arbitrary (i.e., not necessarily polynomial) smooth real functions of two real arguments.

 \begin{remark} Let $G:\RR^2\to\RR$ be a smooth function.
-Suppose that $G$ satisfies the following conditions: \begin{itemize}[leftmargin=.2in] \item the set $\VR(G)=\{G(x,y)=0\}\subset\RR^2$ is connected; \item $\VR(G)$ is a union of finitely many immersed circles and open intervals which intersect each other and themselves transversally, [3] in a finite number of points; \item the complement $\RR^2\setminus\VR(G)$ is a union of a finite number of disjoint open~sets; \item all bounded connected components of this complement are simply connected; \item all critical points of $G$ in $\RR$ have a nondegenerate Hessian; \item these critical points are located as follows: \begin{itemize}[leftmargin=.2in] \item[$\circ$] one critical point inside each bounded connected component of $\RR^2\setminus\VR(G)$; \item[$\circ$] no critical points inside each unbounded connected component of $\RR^2\setminus\VR(G)$; \item[$\circ$] a saddle at each double point of $\VR(G)$. \end{itemize} \end{itemize} One may be tempted to call such a (topological, not necessarily algebraic) curve $\VR(G)$ expressive.
+Suppose that $G$ satisfies the following conditions: \begin{itemize}[leftmargin=.2in] \item the set $\VR(G)=\{G(x,y)=0\}\subset\RR^2$ is connected; \item $\VR(G)$ is a union of finitely many immersed circles and open intervals which intersect each other and themselves transversally, [3] in a finite number of points; \item the complement $\RR^2\setminus\VR(G)$ is a union of a finite number of disjoint open~sets; \item all critical points of $G$ in $\RR$ have a nondegenerate Hessian; \item these critical points are located as follows: \begin{itemize}[leftmargin=.2in] \item[$\circ$] one critical point inside each bounded connected component of $\RR^2\setminus\VR(G)$; \item[$\circ$] no critical points inside each unbounded connected component of $\RR^2\setminus\VR(G)$; \item[$\circ$] a saddle at each double point of $\VR(G)$. \end{itemize} \end{itemize} One may be tempted to call such a (topological, not necessarily algebraic) curve $\VR(G)$ expressive.
 Unfortunately, this definition turns out to be problematic, as one and the same curve $\mathcal{C}=\RR^2$ can be defined by two different smooth functions one of which satisfies the above-listed conditions whereas the other does not.
 An example is shown in Figure~\ref{fig:isolines}, with the polynomial $G$ given by

-As the picture demonstrates, the function $G$ is not expressive in any reasonable sense.
+As Figure~\ref{fig:isolines} demonstrates, the function $G$ is not expressive in any reasonable sense.
 At the same time, $\mathcal{C}$~can be transformed into an expressive curve (a~union of two circles) by a diffeomorphism of~$\RR^2$, and consequently can be represented as the vanishing set of a smooth function satisfying the conditions listed above. \end{remark}